-GamePro Gaming Cabinet for Reflex Gaming
+GamePro – Gaming Cabinet for Reflex Gaming

 The initial concept of the new cabinet was based on a wooden chassis with metal covers attached on each side.
 This idea was supposed to give the cabinet “metal” look and provide extra security.
-That was also the cheapest way of fabricating the chassis comparing to completely metal design.
+It was also the cheapest way of fabricating the chassis comparing to completely metal design.

 Picture.1 – Initial concept idea

 One of the challenges for me was the design of the front plastic door.
-The cabinet required quite big door in order to allow easy access to internal technology and service maintenance.
+The cabinet required big door in order to allow easy access to internal technology and service maintenance.
 As the result, the overall height of the plastic door composed 1100mm with the overall width of 579mm.
 The tooling size was twice the size of the door and took around 3 days of machining time by subcontractor.

 Picture.2 – Front plastic door design